If you’ve been thinking about treatment options for opioid dependence, your doctor may discuss Zubsolv with you.

 Mild side effects

 Here’s a short list of some of the mild side effects that Zubsolv can cause.
-To learn about other mild side effects, talk with your doctor or pharmacist, or read Zubsolv’s medication guide.
+To learn about other mild side effects, talk with your doctor or pharmacist, or read Zubsolv’s prescribing information.

 Mild side effects of Zubsolv that have been reported include: